AmadeusMoon/AmadeusMoon/README.md

-# Looking to make a change

-### 📓 A little about myself before we move to stats
+## 📓 A little about myself before we move to stats

  I started coding to improve my life, it wasn't something I enjoyed from the start but something I grew to like and currently there are so many uses to coding I simply cannot quit it.